zopefoundation/zodbupdate/README.txt

 If a class is being moved or renamed, you need to update all references from your database to the new name before finally deleting the old code.

 This tool looks through all current objects of your database, identifies moved/renamed classes and `touches` objects accordingly.
-It creates a single transaction that contains the update of your database.
+It creates transactions that contains the update of your database (one transaction every 100000 records).

 Having run this tool, you are then free to delete the old code.